Home Courses Business School BA (Hons) Business Management and Finance

 Year Three

-Your final year see your focus on your research dissertation that acts as the culmination of your learning throughout your degree.
+Your final year sees you focus on your research dissertation which acts as the culmination of your learning throughout your degree.

 In addition, you will also complete a part-time 20-week placement which is compulsory for all final year students.
 You will continue to study more advanced aspects of business management and finance that fit in with your interests